DitroniX/GTEM-Grid-Tie-Energy-Monitor/Code/GTEM-1_Test_ATM90E26_Basic_Calibration/README.md

 **GTEM ESP32 ATM90E26 Energy Monitor SDK**

-GTEM-1_Test_ATM90E26_Basic_Calibration
+GTEM-1_Test_ATM90E26_Basic_Calibration.
+The GTEM boards are all tested prior to shipping, based on the below guidance and calibration code.
+For this reason, you may only need to tweak mains voltage and current values slightly.

-This code will configure the GTEM board and Test the hardware and ATM90E26 Energy Monitor.
+This code will configure the GTEM board, Test the hardware and ATM90E26 Energy Monitor.

 - Download Code
 - Open the code in Arduino IDE
-- With the GTEM board connected via USB, Select Comm Port and Select Device 'Wemos D1 MINI ESP32'
+- With the GTEM board connected via USB only, Select Comm Port and Select Device 'Wemos D1 MINI ESP32'
    - Compile / Upload
    - Open the Serial Monitor
 - Press 'Reset' on the GTEM Board.
 Upon boot, you sould see the Diagnostic Page appear ONCE in the monitor and values shown.
 Press board reset to refresh.